pivotal/docs-tap/cloud-native-runtimes/how-to-guides/observability.hbs.md

 For more information about using Zipkin for tracing, see the [Zipkin](https://zipkin.io/) documentation.

 VMware recommends integrating with VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront).
-For information about forwarding trace data, see the [Wavefront documentation](https://docs.wavefront.com/opentelemetry_overview.html).
+For information about forwarding trace data, see the [VMware Aria Operations for Applications documentation](https://docs.wavefront.com/opentelemetry_overview.html).

 ### <a id='send-trace'></a> Sending trace data to VMware Aria Operations for Applications